Bharatchoudhary11/Ai_voicce_chat/frontend/README.md

 ### API modes

-By default the dashboard now boots in **live** mode so it talks to the FastAPI backend as soon as it is available.
-The entry point stores your preference in `localStorage`, so once you toggle the mode it will stick across refreshes.
+By default the dashboard boots in **live** mode so every action hits the FastAPI backend immediately.
+Toggle the mode once (query string below) and it will stick in `localStorage` for future visits.

 To force a mode explicitly, append a query string when you load the dashboard (e.g. `http://localhost:5173/?mode=mock`).
 You can also persist a custom API host via `?apiBase=https://staging.example.com`.
 These values are cached locally, so once you set them you can remove the query parameters on subsequent visits.